Note on Green Function Formalism and Topological Invariants: No-go theorem and extension

 for $l>1$ are trivial, following from the fact that every cup product of two \emph{trace-blocks}

-is trivial, because there are two $\alpha_2$ involved, and they square to zero. \\ \\ To see a nontrivial generalization, instead of taking wedge product (or cup product in cohomology) first and doing integration along imaginary line, we can integrate out $\omega$ first, and take wedge product in $M$.
+is trivial, because there are two $\alpha_2$ involved, and they square to zero.
+Physically, it means that the above simple manipulations could not give any new topological information of the electronic system that are beyond the identification theorem in the main proof. \\ \\ To see a nontrivial generalization, instead of taking wedge product (or cup product in cohomology) first and doing integration along the imaginary line, we can integrate out $\omega$ first, and take the wedge product in $M$.
 Then we could claim that, there exist generalizations to the topological order parameter

 which is related to the topology of the band structure by